juandavidp9/test_shimoku/README.md

 ## Process the Data (Feature Engineering)

-To Transform the Raw Data into a dataset that will guarantee the best results when we train the classification algorithm.
+Transform the Raw Data into a dataset that will guarantee good results when we train the classification algorithm.
 The output dataset will be stored into the data_output folder

 ```